Kinematic Origin OF Correlations Between Gamma Ray Burst Observables: Summary and conclusions

-The tight correlation between $\Gamma_0$ and $E_{iso,\gamma}$, however, was based on values of $\Gamma_0$ inferred in Liang et al.~(2010) from a fireball model relation $\Gamma_0 \propto [E_{is0,\gamma}/(t'_p)^3]^{1/8}$ and measured values of $E_{iso,\gamma}$ and $t'_p$, and not from reliable measurements of the initial Lorentz factor $\gamma$.
-Using the CB model dependences of $E_{iso,\gamma}$ and $t'_p$ on $\gamma$ and $\delta$ one reproduces the power-law correlation between $\Gamma_0$ and $E_{iso,\gamma}$ with the observed index 0.25 for a population rich in soft GRBs and XRFs.
+One of the newly discovered correlations by Liang et al.~(2010) was the tight relationships, $\Gamma_0\!\simeq\!
+182 \,[E_{iso,\gamma}/10^{52}\,{\rm erg}]^{0.25\pm 0.04}$.
+The authors pointed out in their paper that "there is no straight-forward theory that predicts this relationship between $\Gamma_0$ and $E_{iso,\gamma}$", and that this tight correlation is inconsistent with the well established Amati relation \citep{Amati2006} if the prompt gamma ray emission in GRBs is produced by the internal shock mechanism of the fireball model\footnote{An interpretation of the $\Gamma_0 - E_{\gamma,iso}$ correlation discovered by Liang et al.~(2010) was recently proposed by Lu et al.~(2011) within the framework of a neutrino cooling dominated central engine model.}.
+However, the tight $\Gamma_0-E_{iso,\gamma}$, correlation (and the $\Gamma_0-L_{iso,\gamma}$ correlation discovered by Lu et al.~(2011)) were based on values of $\Gamma_0$ inferred from a fireball model relation $\Gamma_0 \propto [E_{is0,\gamma}/(t'_p)^3]^{1/8}$ and measured values of $E_{iso,\gamma}$ and $t'_p$, and not on reliable measurements of the initial Lorentz factor $\gamma$.
+Using the CB model dependences of $E_{iso,\gamma}$ and $t'_p$ on $\gamma$ and $\delta$ one reproduces the power-law correlation between $\Gamma_0$ and $E_{iso,\gamma}$ or $L_{iso,\gamma}$ with the observed index 0.25 for a population rich in soft GRBs and XRFs.
 Indeed, the GRB sample that was used in Liang et al.~(2010) to infer the tight correlation contains a large fraction of XRFs (e.g., 060904B, 070318, 070419A, 071010A, 080330, 080710, 070208) and soft GRBs.
 We conclude that the tight correlation between $\Gamma_0$ and $E_{iso,\gamma}$ is that expected in the CB model, as well as the Amati relation (Eq.~{\ref{Eisomean}), which actually was predicted by the CB model \citep[see~][~Eq.~(40)]{DD2000} long before it was discovered empirically \citep{Amati2002,Amati2006}.
-In the case of the standard fireball model, where the prompt emission pulses are produced by synchrotron emission from internal shocks, the observed tight correlation between $\Gamma_0$ and $E_{iso,\gamma}$ yields essentially $E_{p,\gamma}$ that is constant for different $E_{iso,\gamma}$ values, in contradiction with the Amati relation \citep{Liang2010}.
-This, perhaps, is not surprising in view of the fact that the standard fireball model was never shown to predict correctly the shape of the prompt emission gamma ray pulses and their spectral evolution, nor to explain convincingly their typical photon energy and total energy.
+In the case of the standard fireball model, where the prompt emission pulses are produced by synchrotron emission from internal shocks, the tight $\Gamma_0-E_{iso,\gamma}$ correlation yields essentially $E'_{p,\gamma}$ that is constant for different $E_{iso,\gamma}$ values, in contradiction with the Amati relation \citep{Liang2010}.
+This, perhaps, is not surprising in view of the fact that the standard fireball model was never shown to predict correctly the shape of the prompt emission gamma ray pulses and their spectral evolution, nor their typical photon energy and total GRB energy.